-1. Is a language other than English spoken in the home, and if so, which language?

-2. Does the student speak a language other than English, and if so, which language?

-Any student, whose parent/guardian answers "Yes" to at least one HLS question, must be screened for his or her English language proficiency.

-- The HLS is a federal document.
-The first HLS completed in Illinois is the only legal-binding one - For students who come in from another district in Illinois and bring their HLS from that district with them, that HLS can be used to enter HLS info on Aspen. - Please note that for students who enrolled in CPS for the first time, if they had HLS responses of at least one Yes in a previous school district in Illinois, even if the response is N/N on the CPS HLS, the earlier HLS from another district supersedes the N/N responses and the info on Aspen will need to be updated to match ISBE's info - Students who return to CPS after a service break (12 months or more), do not complete another HLS - Student may be required to be rescreened, when we don't have current information about their language proficiency - See Policy Memo on the Home Language Survey for more information - For students whose families provide language information on GoCPS or the preschool application, schools are required to have families complete the physical HLS form and enter those answers into Aspen.
+- 1. Is a language other than English spoken in the home, and if so, which language? - 2.
+Does the student speak a language other than English, and if so, which language?
+Any student, whose parent/guardian answers "Yes" to at least one HLS question, must be screened for his or her English language proficiency. - The HLS is a federal document.
+The first HLS completed in Illinois is the only legal-binding one - The HLS must include the signature of a parent/guardian and a date - For students who come in from another district in Illinois and bring their HLS from that district with them, that HLS can be used to enter HLS info on Aspen. - Please note that for students who enrolled in CPS for the first time, if they had HLS responses of at least one Yes in a previous school district in Illinois, even if the response is N/N on the CPS HLS, the earlier HLS from another district supersedes the N/N responses and the info on Aspen will need to be updated to match ISBE's info - Students who do not bring HLS information from a previous district should be treated as students enrolling in CPS for the first time and complete the HLS.
+Once we have more information from ISBE after enrolling the student officially, their EL status may be updated - Students who return to CPS after a service break (12 months or more), do not complete another HLS - Student may be required to be rescreened, when we don't have current information about their language proficiency - See Policy Memo on the Home Language Survey for more information - For students whose families provide language information on GoCPS or the preschool

-- The HLS is administered in English and in the student's home language - District run schools must use the CPS HLS form; the CPS HLS form is also available for charter schools.
-If the family indicates that they speak a language not included on our district HLS form, the school must refer to or one of the HLS samples from ISBE - American Sign Language is not considered a "language other than English" for the purpose of the HLS (this only applies to American Sign Language, but not other sign language systems, which would be considered as another language) - If the family's home language is not available in any of the two sites then the recommendation should be that the ELPT find an interpreter of the parents' home language to explain the content of the HLS to the parents or legal guardians.
+- application, schools are required to have families complete the physical HLS form and enter those answers into Aspen. - The HLS is administered in English and in the student's home language - The current CPS HLS form includes the questions in English, Spanish, Chinese, Arabic, Polish, Bosnian, Serbian, Romanian, Urdu, Assyrian, Gujarati, Yoruba, Korean, and Tagalog.
+If the family indicates that they speak a language not included, the school must refer to or one of the ISBE HLS samples. - American Sign Language is not considered a "language other than English" for the purpose of the HLS (this only applies to American Sign Language, but not other sign language systems, which would be considered as another language). - If the family's home language is not available in any of the two sites then the recommendation should be that the ELPT find an interpreter of the parents' home language to explain the content of the HLS to the parents or legal guardians.
 CPS has a list of approved Interpretation vendors who provide services for many low incidence languages, if the school does not have staff who can communicate in that language.